Thank you for joining Nutricia at ESPEN 2025 in Prague

 Welcome & Introduction

-Prof. Carla Prado will discuss the significance of nutrition in cancer care, highlighting key statistics on malnutrition prevalence and the role of dietitians in driving change.
+Prof. Carla Prado discussed the significance of nutrition in cancer care, highlighting key statistics on malnutrition prevalence and the role of dietitians in driving change.

 Prof. Riccardo Caccialanza